keithbrown/bridgepoint/src/org.xtuml.bp.doc/Reference/MASL/MASLConversionGuide/MASLConversionGuide.md

 thus will gain access to the components, interfaces, and types shared by the MASL Domain projects in the workspace.
 IPRs should remain off for domain projects.

+TODO - goes with Figure 1 - update to match
 ![MASL Project Layout](images/image03.png)
 __Figure 3__

 A typical xtUML project using this approach is illustrated in Figure 3.
 Note that all shared types defined in the MASL Domain are contained within the Shared package associated with that MASL Domain, and these type definitions are not included in the component representing the MASL Domain.

-With BridgePoint xtUML, the conversion facility produces a single xtUML model file adhering to the packaging and naming scheme illustrated.
-Modelers are free to repackage and rename their models as they see fit, so long as these two conditions are met:
+> With BridgePoint xtUML, the conversion facility produces a single xtUML model file
+> adhering to the packaging and naming scheme illustrated.
+Modelers are free to repackage
+> and rename their models as they see fit, so long as these two conditions are met:

-* all elements shared among components are defined outside the components that refer to them
+> * all elements shared among components are defined outside the components that refer to them
-* all elements associated with a MASL Domain reside within the domain package for that MASL Domain
+> * all elements associated with a MASL Domain reside within the domain package for that MASL Domain

 Types that a domain intends to make public to the outside world should be created in the "Shared" package that is a sibling to the component (domain).
 The "Shared" package also